 The security vulnerability

-In the latest version (2.9.2 as of writing the article) and below, the plugin is vulnerable to an arbitrary file upload vulnerability which allows attackers to upload malicious files to the server without authentication.
-The vulnerability is unpatched on the latest version and is tracked as the CVE-2025-47577.
+In version 2.9.2 and below, the plugin is vulnerable to an arbitrary file upload vulnerability, which allows attackers to upload malicious files to the server without authentication.
+The vulnerability is now patched in version 2.10.0 and is tracked with CVE-2025-47577.

 The root of the issue lies in the tinvwl_upload_file_wc_fields_factory function: